shubhamy-ops/Electronic-voting-System/README.md

 3. Run it and follow the instructions on the screen Goal of the project

-To learn how simple systems like voting machines can be created using basic C language.
+To learn how simple systems like voting machines can be created using basic C language..